MarkoSokser/Inform7-Jigsaw-game/story.md

 Jaw-puzzle-activated is a truth state that varies.
 Jaw-puzzle-activated is false.
 Jaw-puzzle-solved is a truth state that varies.
 Jaw-puzzle-solved is false.
 Jaw-wrong-answers is a number that varies.
 Jaw-wrong-answers is 0.
+Jaw-correct-answers is a number that varies.
+Jaw-correct-answers is 0.
 Jaw-current-question is a number that varies.
 Jaw-current-question is 0.
 Marcus-jaw-choice-made is a truth state that varies.
 Marcus-jaw-choice-made is false.
 Marcus-jaw-playing is a truth state that varies.
 Marcus-jaw-playing is false.